-2. If the Board issues an order summarily suspending the license of a physician, physician assistant or practitioner of respiratory care pursuant to subsection 1, the Board shall hold a hearing regarding the matter not later than 45 days after the completion of the investigation by the Board.

-3. If the Board issues an order suspending the license of a physician, physician assistant or practitioner of respiratory care pending proceedings for disciplinary action and requires the physician, physician assistant or practitioner of respiratory care to submit to a mental or physical examination or an examination testing his competence to practice, [medicine.] the examination must be conducted and the results obtained not later than 60 days after the Board issues its order.
+- If the Board issues an order summarily suspending the license of a physician, physician assistant or practitioner of respiratory care pursuant to subsection 1, the Board shall hold a hearing regarding the matter not later than 45 days after the [completion of the investigation by the Board.] date on which the Board issues the order summarily suspending the license unless the Board and the licensee mutually agree to a longer period. - 3.
+If the Board issues an order suspending the license of a physician, physician assistant or practitioner of respiratory care pending proceedings for disciplinary action and requires the physician, physician assistant or practitioner of respiratory care to submit to a mental or physical examination or an examination testing his competence to practice, [medicine,] the examination must be conducted and the results obtained not later than 60 days after the Board issues its order.

-630.326 1.
+- 630.326 1.
 If an investigation by the Board regarding a physician, perfusionist, physician assistant or practitioner of respiratory care reasonably determines that the health, safety or welfare of the public or any patient served by the physician, perfusionist, physician assistant or practitioner of respiratory care is at risk of imminent or continued harm, the Board may summarily suspend the license of the physician, perfusionist, physician assistant or practitioner of respiratory care.
-The order of summary suspension may be issued by the Board, an investigative committee of the Board or the Executive Director of the Board after consultation with the President, Vice President or Secretary-Treasurer of the Board.

-2. If the Board issues an order summarily suspending the license of a physician, perfusionist, physician assistant or practitioner of respiratory care pursuant to subsection 1, the Board shall hold a hearing regarding the matter not later than 45 days after the completion of the investigation by the Board.

-3. If the Board issues an order suspending the license of a physician, perfusionist, physician assistant or practitioner of respiratory care pending proceedings for disciplinary action and requires the physician, perfusionist, physician assistant or practitioner of respiratory care to submit to a mental or physical examination or an examination testing his competence to practice, the examination must be conducted and the results obtained not later than 60 days after the Board issues its order.

-630.329 If the Board issues an order suspending the license of a physician, perfusionist, physician assistant or practitioner of respiratory care pending proceedings for disciplinary action, the court shall not stay that order.

-630.336 1.
-Any deliberations conducted or vote taken by the Board or any investigative committee of the Board regarding its ordering of a physician, perfusionist, physician assistant or practitioner of respiratory care to undergo a physical or mental examination or any other examination designated to assist the Board or committee in determining the fitness of a physician, perfusionist, physician assistant or practitioner of respiratory care are not subject to the requirements of NRS 241.020.
+The order of summary suspension may be issued by the Board, an investigative committee of the Board or the Executive Director of the Board after consultation with the President, Vice President or Secretary-Treasurer of the Board. - 2.
+If the Board issues an order summarily suspending the license of a physician, perfusionist, physician assistant or practitioner of respiratory care pursuant to subsection 1, the Board shall hold a hearing regarding the matter not later than 45 days after the date on which the Board issues the order summarily suspending the license unless the Board and the licensee mutually agree to a longer period. - If the Board issues an order suspending the license of a physician, perfusionist, physician assistant or practitioner of respiratory care pending proceedings for disciplinary action and requires the physician, perfusionist, physician assistant or practitioner of respiratory care to submit to a mental or physical examination or an examination testing his competence to practice, the examination must be conducted and the results obtained not later than 60 days after the Board issues its order. - Sec.
+51. NRS 630.329 is hereby amended to read as follows: - 630.329 If the Board issues an order suspending the license of a physician, perfusionist, physician assistant or practitioner of respiratory care pending proceedings for disciplinary action, the court shall not stay that order. - Sec.
+52. NRS 630.336 is hereby amended to read as follows: - 630.336 1.
+Any deliberations conducted or vote taken by the Board or any investigative committee of the Board regarding its ordering of a physician, perfusionist, physician assistant or practitioner of respiratory care to undergo a physical or mental examination or any other examination designated to assist the Board or committee in determining the fitness of a physician, perfusionist, physician assistant or practitioner of respiratory care are not subject to the requirements of NRS 241.020. - 2.
+Except as otherwise provided in subsection 3 or 4, all applications for a license to practice medicine, perfusion or respiratory care, any charges filed by the Board, financial records of the Board, formal hearings on any charges heard by the Board or a panel selected by the Board, records of such hearings and any order or decision of the Board or panel must be open to the public.